 Mono or Stereo This is a link to a RareRecords.net Blog by Charlie Essmeier.
 Charlie reviews and offers classic recordings released in mono and stereo.
 This is a must read for the record collector.

 The Loudspeaker Design Cookbook

-Much as the author of this story - Brent Butterworth, It has been three decades since I first read Vance Dickanson's "The Loudspeaker Design Cookbook".
-If you're looking for a reference that sums up speaker design choices; pick up a copy or at least read Mr. Butterworth's outline of the 'Cookbook' at this link to hometheater review.com.
+Much as the author of this story (Brent Butterworth), it has been three decades since I first read Vance Dickanson's "The Loudspeaker Design Cookbook".
+If you're looking for a reference that sums up speaker design choices; then pick up a copy or at least read Mr. Butterworth's outline of the 'Cookbook' at this link to hometheater review.com.

 Digital & Noise